j4mie/micromodels/README.md

 #### ModelField

 Use this field when you wish to nest one object inside another.
+It takes a single required argument, which is the nested class.
 For example, given the following dictionary:

     some_data = {
         'first_item': 'Some value',